omrozowicz-splunk/splunk-otel-collector-chart/UPGRADING.md

     name: events
 ```

-There is a difference in the event formatting between `k8s_events` receiver and `k8sobjects` receiver results.
+There are differences in the log record formatting between the previous `k8s_events` receiver and the now adopted `k8sobjects` receiver results.
-`k8s_events` receiver stores event message as a log body, with the following fields added as a resource/attribute:
+The `k8s_events` receiver stores event messages their log body, with the following fields added as attributes:

 * k8s.object.kind
 * k8s.object.name
 * k8s.object.uid